CodeMaster7/session-app/README.md

 - using setInterval and componentWillUnmount to read from the server at a set interval
 - use the second parameter of the setState method, to run a function asynchronously
 - use javascript to manipulate the DOM directly (see: functions.js)

+### What we could add

+- allow users to submit an image-url for their avatar